 Autism Practicum Courses:

 PSY 342: Introductory Autism Practicum—An introductory practicum course where students are taught via initial classroom training and video modeling the basic concepts of applied behavior analysis (ABA) and discrete trial teaching (DTT) to work one-on-one with a preschool child with autism.
 Students will apply learned concepts in order to handle common behaviors and maintain mastered skills of their assigned child.
 All practicum hours are on campus and attendance is a significant part of grade.
-Each student works 7 hours a week with their client plus attends a one hour team meeting or classroom training each week.
+Each student works 7 hours a week with their client plus attends a one hour team meeting bi-weekly.
+Other requirements are completed via Blackboard.
 Sessions are worked around the student’s class schedule.
 This course qualifies for the experiential learning thread for the Meredith College general education requirements.

 Pre-requisite: PSY 100